White Sox vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will hand the ball to Chris Bassitt (8-5) for his 18th start of the season.
+- Jose Berrios (8-6) will take to the mound for the Blue Jays and make his 18th start of the season.

 |Opponent